wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Campaign.md

 Boolean|Boolean value that determines if this campaign is paused.

 ## <a name="isremoved"></a>isRemoved
-Returns a Boolean value that determines if this campaign is removed.
+Returns a Boolean value that indicates if this campaign is removed (deleted).

 ### Returns:
 |Type|Description|